 In the rural Amazon basin, living conditions are challenging and blindness is dangerous and severely limiting as there are no support services.
 We now have a manager, David Goldsmith, living in Bolivia to co-ordinate trips on the ground and act as liaison with government organisations.

-This June 2019, Mr Gouws will lead a team of 6 people on a 2-week camp to Reyes, a small town in the North of Bolivia on the Beni River as well San Lorenzo, a very remote village in the Moxos area and we should pass the milestone of 1000 blind people operated on!
+This June 2019, Mr Gouws led a team of 4 people on a 2-week camp to Reyes, a small town in the North of Bolivia on the Beni River as well San Lorenzo, a very remote village in the Moxos area.
+We passes the milestone of 1000 blind people operated on!
 All members are volunteers and self-fund their journey.
 Travel is very arduous and then the hard work begins….

 We typically spend a half day setting up a suitable theatre space, clinic area and some basic accommodation before starting to see patients.
 The aim is to maximise surgeries performed during the mission and therefore tend to work very long hours.